MQTT with AWS IoT Core

 Similarly, publishing to a topic that is not allowed by the policy will also lead to a disconnect.

-The CLIENT_CERTIFICATE_DER and CLIENT_KEY_DER are the certificate and private key that you downloaded earlier.
+The CLIENT-CERTIFICATE-DER and CLIENT-KEY-DER are the certificate and private key that you downloaded earlier.
 You can copy and paste them into the file.

-Creating the transport
+Creating the client certificate

-parsed := x509.Certificate.parse CLIENT_CERTIFICATE_DER
+parsed := x509.Certificate.parse CLIENT-CERTIFICATE-DER

 Connecting to the broker